wlh18/html-css-1/README.md

 CSS has a number of units for expressing length, and they fall into two main categories, "absolute" and "relative" units.

-See below for some of the available units:

 #### Absolute Units
 * `cm` - centimeters
 * `mm` - millimeters